 The OVP can be set from 11 to 62V, ~4V spaced, using the I^2C interface (OVP Register).
 If I^2C capability is not present, the OVP can be controlled by a resistor divider connected from VOUT to GND with its mid point tied to A0/ SEN pin (threshold = 6.5V).
-During an OVP condition, the output voltage will go to the OVP level which is programmed via the I^2C interface or settled by a resistor divider on A0/SEN pin, or by a zener diode.
-The formulas to calculate the hardware OVP using any of the two methods are as follows:
+During an OVP condition, the output voltage will go to the OVP level which is programmed via the I^2C interface or settled by a resistor divider on A0/SEN pin

-HARDWARE OVP:
+Hardware OVP: